-The arguments against contribution pay set out above convince many people that it is unsatisfactory; but what is the alternative?
-One answer is to rely more on non-financial motivators, but it is still necessary to consider what should be done about pay.
-The reaction in the 1990s to the adverse criticisms of PRP was to develop the concept of competency-related pay, which fitted in well with the emphasis on competencies.
+The arguments against contribution pay set out above convince many people that it is unsatisfactory, but what is the alternative?
+One answer is to rely more on non-financial motivators.
+But it is still necessary to consider what should be done about pay.
+The reaction in the 1990s to the adverse criticisms of PRP was to develop the concept of competence-related pay that fitted in well with the emphasis on competencies (the competency industry).
 This approach, as described later, in theory overcame some of the cruder features of PRP but still created a number of practical difficulties and has never really taken off.
 In the late 1990s the idea of contribution-related pay emerged, as advocated by Brown and Armstrong (1999).
-This combines the output-driven focus of PRP with the input (competency) oriented focus of competency-related pay and has proved to be much more appealing than either performance- or competence-related pay.
+This combines the output-driven focus of PRP with the input (competence) oriented focus of competence-related pay and has proved to be much more appealing than either performance or competence-related pay.

-However, many people still have reservations about this approach from the viewpoint of achieving the fair and consistent measurement of contribution.
-So what are the alternatives?
+However, many people still have reservations about this approach from the view-point of achieving the fair and consistent measurement of contribution.
+So what are the alternatives for them?
 Team pay is often advocated because it removes the individualistic aspect of PRP and accords with the belief in the importance of teamwork, but although team pay is attractive, it is often difficult to apply and it still relies on performance measurement.

 The traditional alternative is service-related pay, as described later in this chapter.
 This certainly treats everyone equally (and therefore appeals to trade unions) but pays people simply for being there, and this could be regarded as inequitable in that rewards take no account of relative levels of contribution.

-The other common alternative is a spot rate system, as described in Chapter 49.
-Most people, though, want and expect a range of base pay progression, however that is determined, and spot rates are not much used in larger organizations except for senior managers, shop floor and sales staff.
+The other common alternative is a spot rate system as described in Chapter 46.
+Most people, however, want and expect a range of base pay progression, however that is determined, and spot rates are not much used in larger organizations except for senior managers, shop floor and sales staff.